pingcap/docs/explain-subqueries.md

 ## Semi join (correlated subquery)

-In the previous two examples, TiDB was able to perform an `INNER JOIN` after the data inside the subquery was made unique (via `HashAgg`) or guaranteed unique.
-Both joins were performed using an Index Join (merge variant).
+In the previous two examples, TiDB is able to perform an `INNER JOIN` operation after the data inside the subquery is made unique (via `HashAgg`) or guaranteed unique.
+Both joins are performed using an Index Join (merge variant).

 In this example, TiDB choses to use a different strategy: